HPond1458/cse15l---lab-reports/labreport3.md

       8                 Democrats chosen by elected leaders from our nation's capital at a time of great
 technical/911report/preface.txt
 ```
+In this example, knowing that line 7 is where the document begins to relay information could be useful for future reference.

 Example 2:
 `less -N technical/government/Media/Advocate_for_Poor.txt`